-The Company has recently taken the first step of its new corporate strategy by entering into agreements to acquire 90% of Block 2B in South Africa.
-The Company continues to pursue additional exploration and production opportunities.
+The Company has recently taken the first step of its new corporate strategy by acquiring 90% of Block 2B in South Africa.
+The Company continues to identify, evaluate, and negotiate additional exploration and production opportunities.
 The Company's proven Cape Town-based technical team remains the driving force behind the identification and evaluation of the opportunities available within this current oil sector downturn.
 Management expects these initial transactions will be the first of a number of transactions to grow Africa Energy.
 An exploration driven strategy in Africa will deliver value to our shareholders as the world oil markets recover, and Africa Energy has the technical team and access to capital from supportive shareholders to deliver on this strategy.